 Refer to the "Maintenance Schedule" for the proper 7 maintenance intervals.
-In addition, change the fluid and filter if the transmission is disassembled for any reason.
+In addition, change the fluid and filter if the fluid becomes contaminated (with water, etc.), or if the transmission is disassembled for any reason.

 Lubricant Selection

 Use only the manufacturers recommended transmission fluid.
 Refer to "Fluids, Lubricants, and Genuine Parts" in "Maintaining Your Vehicle" for further information.